Bullet catch: Performances in the past century

 American mentalist Theodore Annemann presented a dramatic outdoor version of the bullet catch throughout his career in the 1930s until his death in 1942.

-German magician Ralf Bialla started to perform the bullet catch in the 1950s for a fee of 2,000 DM a performance.
-He wore bullet-proof glasses, strong gloves on his hands with which he covered parts of his face, and his front teeth were made of steel.
-A .22 rifle was fired, and the bullet had to go through three glass panes before Bialla caught it with his teeth.
-He was seriously wounded nine times but survived.
-He was portrayed in the 1972 documentary film Wer schießt auf Ralf Bialla?.
-He died in 1975 after falling off a cliff, supposedly because of constant dizziness caused by the injuries.
+Ralf Bialla, a German magician, started performing the bullet catch in the 1950s for a fee of 2,000 DM per performance.
+A .22 caliber rifle was fired, and the bullet appeared to go through a glass pane before Bialla purportedly caught it with his teeth.
+His safety equipment included protective dentures, glasses, and gloves.
+He claimed that he was wounded nine times while performing the trick, and that he had two bullets lodged in his body (in his shoulder and back of the throat) as a result.
+Bialla died in a mountain climbing accident in July 1975, supposedly because of constant dizziness caused by the injuries.

 In 1964, Nigel Backhurst (who later performed as Nigel Gordon) developed a version of the bullet catch using a .22 air rifle, which he performed for his membership audition to the Staffordshire Magical Society.
 He later wrote an article describing the method used in Abracadabra and continued to perform the effect until 2000 with the Theatre of The Damned.

+In May 1980, Carl Skenes performed a bullet catch for the That's Incredible! television show.
+Skenes has asserted that he was "The first performer ever to catch a real bullet with no illusions or gimmicks"—that is, that a .22 caliber bullet really was shot into a metal container he placed in his mouth.
+Preparation of his version of the bullet catch involved the rifle being supported in a rigid frame, rather than the marksman simply aiming at the performer, as is normally seen.
+Slow-motion video of Skenes' bullet catch appears to show the path of the bullet into the container in his mouth.